/ astro-integrations / How to Integrate Resend with Astro: Complete Guide

 Conclusion

-Resend provides a developer-friendly email API that fits naturally into Astro's server-side architecture.
-The combination of Astro API routes and Resend's SDK makes it straightforward to add contact forms, transactional emails, and notification systems.
-Use React Email templates for polished, responsive email designs that render consistently across email clients.
-Start with the free tier and a verified domain to get production-quality email delivery from day one.
+Resend provides a developer-friendly email API that fits naturally into Astro's server-side capabilities.
+On Astro 5 and 6 the pattern is straightforward: keep the site static, add the Node adapter, and opt the routes that send mail into on-demand rendering with export const prerender = false.
+Use Astro Actions for typed, validated form handling, and reach for React Email templates when you want polished, responsive designs that render consistently across email clients.
+Start with the free tier and a verified domain to get production-quality delivery from day one.